discordutilitybot/utilitybot/.github/README.md

 - [Donate with PayPal](https://www.paypal.com)

 ## Security
-To report security/vulnerabilities in the bot or code, contact security@utilitybot.co
+To report security/vulnerabilities in the bot or code, email security@utilitybot.co

 ## Help and Support
 The default command to get help is u!help.
 You can also join our community/support discord for support, or just to chat with other users!
+The invite link is below.
   [![server](https://discord.com/api/guilds/742193197673087027/widget.png?style=banner4)](https://discord.gg/BBQc6X)